sarahdavies186/CV/README.md

 #### Adaptable

 Immersing myself in different environments and cultures has become second nature to me.
-Living and working in 5 different countries over the past 10 years pushed me out of my comfort zone and into a whole new world, working in small rural villages to sprawling high-tech cities.
-Encountering a variety of cultural differences plus language barriers meant I had to use initiative to find new ways of working together through diversity, using the benefits of these situations to create a positive impact.
+Living and working in 5 different countries over the past 10 years has honed my adaptability as a skill.
+From small rural villages to bustling high-tech cities, I have encountered diverse cultural differences and language barriers.
+These experiences have taught me to embrace change and find new ways of working together through diversity.
+Transitioning to a career in software development further showcases my adaptability, as I continuously adapt to new technologies, frameworks, and practices.
+My ability to thrive in dynamic and evolving environments is a valuable asset that allows me to quickly integrate, contribute, and make a positive impact in any team or project.

 #### Communication